Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 - gpt-4o
 - gpt-4o-mini

-Additionally, there should be two active models available in your OpenAI API (prepaid API service):
+Additionally, there should be two active models available at your OpenAI API (prepaid API service):

 As of December 1, 2024, o1-models are not yet publicly available in Azure OpenAI.
 The server utilizes these models through the regular OpenAI API subscription.

 - o1-mini
 - o1-preview

-You can adjust the specific models used in the public/index.html file.
+You can adjust the specific models used in the file public/index.html.

 ```html
 <select class="model">